My recipes → Your inbox. Sign up today!

 And I think you will be pleasantly surprised at how delicious healthy eating can be.

-This recipe is incredibly simple to whip up.
-Grab your food processor, and a couple of frozen bananas, and let’s go!
-You will see, that this recipe only takes 5-minutes to make and is best when eaten immediately.
+This recipe is so easy to prepare.
+Grab your food processor and a couple of frozen bananas, and let’s go!

 adding banana chunks to a food processor to make banana ice cream

-We love this banana ice cream recipe straight out of the food processor, but feel free to add fun toppings.
+We love this banana ice cream recipe straight out of the food processor, but the toppings are even more fun!
 Here are some delicious options:

 • Homemade granola